 My thoughts on life and work in America seem to have changed little since wrote this piece in the second year of the Obama administration.
-If anything, my disappointments are greater as, with the widening distance between the economic elites and the working (and want to be working) classes, and I judicious executive policies such as TPP, the inexorable corporatizing of the nation’s institutions, especially education, and the billionaire-worship of a substantial chunk of the electorate only make things worse.
+If anything, my disappointments are greater as, with the widening distance between the economic elites and the working (and want to be working) classes, and injudicious executive policies such as TPP, the inexorable corporatizing of the nation’s institutions, especially education, and the billionaire-worship of a substantial chunk of the electorate only make things worse.
 So this piece merits another posting, as much as I wish I could have written how much things have changed for the better.
 [9.2015]

 I consider myself fortunate that I never regarded my occupation as “labor.”
-I never regarded it as “work” either (although it involved effort), or a “job” even though I was paid as a professor for over three decades.
-I pretty much regarded it as “what I do,” and what I really liked to do—read, write, and teach about cities and urban life, and get paid for it.
+I never regarded it as “work” either (although it involved effort), or a “job,” even though I was paid as a professor for over three decades.
+I pretty much regarded it as “what I do,” and what I really like to do—read, write, and teach about cities and urban life, and get paid for it.

 I got a little reflective on that taxonomy the other day when the pretty barista at the café I frequent asked me what I was going to do for Labor Day (no, she wasn’t hitting on me).
 “Pretty much what I do most days,” I answered, and went out to my table where I usually read and make notes, and pondered that since I retired I no longer have any “seasonality” in my life.
 No more waiting for the new students to arrive, and all the anticipation of the beginning of a new semester.
 Now I really work for me.